drakesvoboda/RL-QWOP/README.md

 ## Proximal Policy Optimization

 The `./RLQWOP` directory contains a customized implementation of the proximal policy optimization algorithm.
-My implementation borrows much from [openai's spinning up implementation of PPO](https://spinningup.openai.com/en/latest/algorithms/ppo.html#) with a modified strategy to paralellize training.
+My implementation borrows much from [openai's spinning up implementation of PPO](https://spinningup.openai.com/en/latest/algorithms/ppo.html#) with a modified strategy to parallelize training using OpenMPI.

-In my implementation, several actor processes maintain their own copy of the model and gather experiences from the environment.
+In my implementation, several actor processes maintain their own copy of the model and gather experiences from a locally simulated environment.
 Each actor adds their experiences to a shared replay buffer.
 A single learner process does gradient updates from the experiences stored in the replay buffer.
-After updating the model, the learner distributes the model's parameters back to the actor processes.
+After updating the model, the learner distributes the model's parameters back to each actor.

 Running `python run.py` will train a model using my implementation.